yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 - Connect to several tenants
 - Import and export config of a tenant
-- View, edit, aggregate or reset sources
+- View, edit, aggregate, test, peek, ping or reset sources
 - View, create, edit, delete, and test transforms
 - View, create, edit, delete provisioning policies of a source
 - View, create, edit, delete schemas of a source